1978 South Carolina Gamecocks football team

 The 1978 South Carolina Gamecocks football team represented the University of South Carolina as an independent during the 1978 NCAA Division I-A football season.
 Led by fourth-year head coach Jim Carlen, the Gamecocks compiled a record of 5–5–1.
+The team played its home games at Williams–Brice Stadium.

+The Gamecocks had a second consecutive non-winning season, highlighted by an upset over No. 19 Georgia.